CIEM5000-2025/book/book/workshop2/Workshop_2_Implement.md

 ::::::

 ::::::{versionadded} v1.2.0 After workshop 2
-Solutions in text and downloads
+Solutions workshop 2 in text and downloads
 ::::::

 In this notebook you will continue to implement the matrix method and check it with some sanity checks.